Who We Are

-Shu Dar Yao is an ESG advisor who teaches financiers about social and climate inequality.
-She supports venture capital, private equity, and wealth managers that seek market-rate returns, and her scope of work has included designing ESG policies and reports, fund structuring, supporting investor relations teams to respond to LP inquiries, and preparing companies for public listing.
-Previously, she has worked across ESG and impact investing on both the buy-side and sell-side.
+Shu Dar Yao is a responsible investing advisor who teaches financiers about social and climate inequality.
+She supports venture capital, private equity, and wealth managers that seek market-rate returns, and her scope of work has included designing responsible investing policies and reports, fund structuring, supporting investor relations teams to respond to LP inquiries, and preparing companies for public listing.

 Shu Dar received her MBA from MIT Sloan, BS from NYU Stern and has been recognized by the Sorenson Impact Center as a Global Impact Leader.
 She lives with her husband and two children in Bernal Heights, San Francisco California.

-Cecilia received her MS in Global Business & Finance from Georgetown University’s Walsh School of Foreign Service, and her BA in International Politics with a minor in Human Rights from UCSD.
+Cecilia received her MS in Global Business & Finance from Georgetown University’s Walsh School of Foreign Service, and her BA in International Politics with a minor in Human Rights from the University of California, San Diego.
 She lives in San Diego, California with her partner and their two rescue pitbulls.

-Kai Diep is an ESG advisor, and is committed to ensuring a sustainable transition towards decarbonization.
+Kai Diep is a responsible investing advisor, and is committed to ensuring a sustainable transition towards decarbonization.
 She leverages experience in economics, climate and energy policy research, and sustainable business consulting to identify and help to reduce the environmental impacts of private market investing.

 Previously, she worked for Environmental Entrepreneurs (E2) researching the economic risks and benefits of clean energy and environmental policies in California.
 Complementing her policy experience, she developed operational ESG expertise as a consultant implementing sustainable practices within clients’ business models.